Abdul Rehman Jilani Dehlvi: Life

 Abdul Rehman Jilani was born in 1615 (1024 AH) in Hama, Syria.
 He was the son of Abdul Qadir, a dervish from whom he received his early education.
 At 35, he chose to stay at the tomb of Abdul Qadir Jilani in Baghdad for three years.
 On 15 October 1652 (13 Dhu al-Qi'dah 1062 AH), during the Mughal era of emperor Shah Jahan, he went to India to meet Abdul Jaleel.
 He pledged allegiance on 10 Dhu al-Hijjah 1062 AH (10 November 1652 AD) and went to Delhi on 8 January 1653 (9 Safar 1063 AH).
 Here he resided himself and made a Khanqah.
 This is where his shrine is built as well as a mosque called Shah Abdul Rehman Mosque.
 Present Sadar station and quarters of Muslim Waqf board are built on his land.

-At the age of 41, Abdul Rehman Jilani Dehlvi married Zahida who belonged to Jilani Sadaats and had 2 sons: Taj-ul-Arifeen and Abdul Aziz.
+At the age of 41, Abdul Rehman Jilani Dehlvi married Sayyida Zahida Khatoon who belonged to Jilani Sadaats and had 2 sons: Taj-ul-Arifeen and Abdul Aziz.
 In 1075, Taj-ul-Arifeen died of complications from diarrhea.
 Abdul Rehman Jilani Dehlvi lived a life of anonymity not giving attention to fame or the royal court of the Delhi Sultanate.

 He stayed within Delhi and guided people spiritually, never leaving the city.
 Hence, he is also termed as Qaim Maqam Faqeer.
 His descendants preserved his teachings, notably his great grandson Abdullah Shah Madni Jilani in Ahmadpur Sharqiah, Bahawalpur district, Pakistan.

 Dehlvi died on 16 November 1677 (21 Ramadan 1088 AH).
 His shrine is in Delhi.